dmleong/manager-resources/README.md

 # Meetings

 I'm a strong believer in having [useful, short, productive meetings](https://blog.liberationist.org/the-ultimate-guide-to-successful-meetings-563bd2e172d3), in-person/video meetings to for clarity and emotional connection, and making sure everything is well-documented.
-I value your time as well as my own, so each meeting starts and ends on time, and will be facilitated.
+I value your time as well as my own, so each meeting starts and ends on time, and will be facilitated and have notes at the end.
 I also welcome one-off meetings!
 If there's something you need help with right now, please don't hesitate to throw something on my calendar.

 ## 1:1s